by Karen Joy Fowler

 Order Your Book

-For this session, we are excited to partner with Capitol Hill Books in Eastern Market.
+For this session, we are excited to partner again with Capitol Hill Books in Eastern Market.
 A used bookstore located on historic Capitol Hill in Washington DC, this local treasure features three floors of quality used books along with a selection of new titles, first editions, and rare books.

 Orders can be placed through bookshop.org.